Who makes All 4 available to me?

 Our Content may contain material that you consider indecent, objectionable or which may not be suitable for young audiences.
-If you permit a child to use your device to view our Content (including watching 4oD), you are solely responsible for deciding whether or not such Content is appropriate for that child to view.
+If you permit a child to use your device to view our Content (including watching Content via the viewing sections of All 4), you are solely responsible for deciding whether or not such Content is appropriate for that child to view.
 Where relevant, parental guidance is provided (in the form of ‘G' for guidance) with additional warnings at the beginning of our video content and other guidance on non-video content (where applicable) and we would ask that you pay attention to this if you are concerned in any way.

 Why does Channel 4 ask me to register?

-By becoming a registered user, you will be able to access some parts of our Digital Products and Services which are not available to other visitors.
-You will also be provided with a more personalised experience and the ability to participate in conversations or other forms of interaction taking place across our Digital Products and Services.
+By becoming a registered user, you will be able to access some parts of All 4 which are not available to other visitors.
+You will also be provided with a more personalised experience and the ability to participate in conversations or other forms of interaction taking place across All 4.
 More information about the benefits of registration is available in our Viewer Promise.

 Please note that you need to be 16 or over to become a registered user.

-What do I agree to by accessing and using Channel 4's Digital Products and Services?
+What do I agree to by accessing and using the digital products and services available within All 4?

-By becoming a registered user of our Digital Products and Services you agree that you will:
+By becoming a registered user of All 4 you agree that you will:

-Whether or not you are a registered user, when using our Digital Products and Services you must always act honestly and appropriately.
+Whether or not you are a registered user, when using All 4 you must always act honestly and appropriately.
 Unacceptable behaviour includes being abusive, offensive, defamatory, infringing anyone's privacy, trolling, harassing or doing anything which would upset or be disrespectful to any other person.

 What do I need to know about my registered details?